DIGITAL CLASSROOM TOOLS

 - Newsela: A searchable database that contains current events articles with identical content written at a range of lexicon levels.
 This means that different levels of difficulty of readability can be selected by the student or teacher.

-- Readability: This app simplifies the screen by removing all distracting ads or images, making the page easier to use for a screen reader.
+- Mercury Reader: This app simplifies the screen by removing all distracting ads or images, making the page easier to use for a screen reader.

-- Blendspace or Nearpod: Multimodal platforms that allow teachers to input content and activities for students to work through as they view and respond to questions for each segment.
+- TES/Blendspace or Nearpod: Multimodal platforms that allow teachers to input or create content and activities or download prepared lessons for students to work through as they view and respond to questions for each segment.

 The above was reproduced and summarized from an article in Literacy Today, January/February, 2016; vol. 33, issue 4; page 31